iamseki/aws-list-services/README.md

 ---
 ## What you will need :hammer:

+Assuming that you already have your AWS credentials in /.aws file.

 > create a **.env** file and set the role arn as env vars,to switch roles properly:
   ```yaml
        role_prod=arn:aws:iam::123456:role/ProdblablaViewOnllyFULL-sadlp43